RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cm/cm-3.5.md

 ## Control Statement

+The information system implements {{ insert: param, cm-3.5_prm_1 }} automatically if baseline configurations are changed in an unauthorized manner.

+## Control Objective

+Determine if:

+- \[CM-3(5)[1]\] the organization defines security responses to be implemented automatically if baseline configurations are changed in an unauthorized manner; and

-Implement the following security responses automatically if baseline configurations are changed in an unauthorized manner: {{ insert: param, cm-03.05_odp }}.
+- \[CM-3(5)[2]\] the information system implements organization-defined security responses automatically if baseline configurations are changed in an unauthorized manner.

 ## Control guidance

-Automated security responses include halting selected system functions, halting system processing, and issuing alerts or notifications to organizational personnel when there is an unauthorized modification of a configuration item.
+Security responses include, for example, halting information system processing, halting selected system functions, or issuing alerts/notifications to organizational personnel when there is an unauthorized modification of a configuration item.

-## Control assessment-objective

-{{ insert: param, cm-03.05_odp }} are automatically implemented if baseline configurations are changed in an unauthorized manner.